Lost & Found (2022 film)

 Lost & Found (Objetos) is a 2022 thriller film directed by Jorge Dorado from a screenplay by Natxo López which stars Álvaro Morte, China Suárez, and Verónica Echegui.
 It is a Spanish-Argentine-German co-production.

 Plot

-The plot follows surly lost & found worker Mario (an antihero character) who, upon handling a lost suitcase with human remains inside, gets involved in a criminal investigation pertaining human trafficking and luxury prostitution.
+The plot follows surly lost & found worker Mario who, upon handling a lost suitcase with human remains inside, gets involved in a criminal investigation pertaining human trafficking and luxury prostitution.

 Cast

 Production

 Lost & Found is a Spain-Argentina-Germany co-production, by Tandem Films alongside Setembro Cine, Tormenta Films, La Maleta Perdida AIE, Pampa Films, In Post We Trust and Rexin Film.
 It also had the participation of RTVE, Prime Video, ZDF, and Telemadrid; and funding from ICAA, INCAA, the Madrid regional administration, Ibermedia, Ayuntamiento de Madrid, ICO, and Crea SGR.
 It was shot in between Madrid and the province of Jujuy.

 Release

 Filmax nabbed international sales rights for the film.
 The film was selected for a 17 September 2022 pre-screening as the closing film of the 6th Santander Film Festival.
 Distributed by Filmax, it was theatrically released in Spain on 30 September 2022.
+It was release theatrically in Argentina on 18 May 2023.